LiskIsBest/Osukinn/README.md

 # Usage
 - Mode selector: choose which gamemode to use when showing rank.
   - The "all" gamemode option lists all ranks for each gamemode per player.
-  - If any other gamemode is selected with more than one user entered, the highest ranked user will be shown above the others.
 - Text box: enter Osu! profile usernames seperated by commas.
 EX: "jakads, whitecat"
 - Refresh button: refreshes data for each user listed.